North Shore Challenge Rules '19

 11) Team Challenge:

-The winner of the team challenge will be decided by taking the highest scoring fish from each member of the team and dividing the resultant total by two to calculate the team average.
+The winner of the team challenge will be decided by taking the highest scoring fish from both members of the team and dividing the resultant total by two to calculate the team average.
 Fish cannot be shared among team members for either the individual competition or the team competition.
 The highest team average will be awarded the perpetual Team Challenge trophy as well as a prize pack for each team member.

 12) Best Catch: